vishnushukla30/rakbank_springboot/README.md

-AWS Keys: I am attached roles can be used in EC2 instance for accessing AWS resources where no need to provide the keys only I am role with required permission needed, here i am using secrets created for AWS access keys and secret keys, as encrypted secrets.
+AWS Keys: IAM attached roles can be used in EC2 instance for accessing AWS resources where no need to provide the keys only I am role with required permission needed, here i am using secrets created for AWS access keys and secret keys, as encrypted secrets.
 These secrets can be defined at the repository level and accessed within GitHub workflows.

 Local: Initially, I installed the Spring Boot application locally and tested it.
 During this phase, I encountered challenges such as dependency, version issues configuration issues.